Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 {{< /collapse >}}

 <br><br>
-### AVS-13 - Use the Interconnect feature to connect private clouds in different availability zones
+### AVS-13 - Use the AVS Interconnect feature to connect private clouds in different availability zones

 **Category: Availability**